Ethics of care

 The ethics of care (alternatively care ethics or EoC) is a normative ethical theory that holds that moral action centers on interpersonal relationships and care or benevolence as a virtue.
 EoC is one of a cluster of normative ethical theories that were developed by some feminists and environmentalists since the 1980s.
 While consequentialist and deontological ethical theories emphasize generalizable standards and impartiality, ethics of care emphasize the importance of response to the individual.
-The distinction between the general and the individual is reflected in their different moral questions: "what is just?" versus "how to respond?".
+The distinction between the general and the individual is reflected in their different moral questions: "what is just?" versus "how to respond?"
 Carol Gilligan, who is considered the originator of the ethics of care, criticized the application of generalized standards as "morally problematic, since it breeds moral blindness or indifference".

-Some assumptions of the theory are basic: